huggingface/blog/st-inference-api.md

 query_embeddings = np.asarray(output)
 ```

 Install the 🤗Datasets library with `pip install datasets`.
 Then load our embedded dataset from the Hugging Face Hub and convert it to a NumPy array.
-Note that this is not the only way to operate on a `DataSet`; for example, you could use PyTorch, Tensorflow, or ScyPy (refer to the [Documentation](https://huggingface.co/docs/datasets/loading)).
+Note that this is not the only way to operate on a `DataSet`; for example, you could use PyTorch, Tensorflow, or SciPy (refer to the [Documentation](https://huggingface.co/docs/datasets/loading)).

 ```py
 from datasets import load_dataset